jamietanna/sarahseewhy.github.io/_posts/2023-02-18-parenting-programming.md

 As she's gotten older and developed hunger and tired cues we understand, we don't track as much.

-I miss it a bit to be honest, partly because I had this daydream of creating a Grafana dashboard for some of her metrics (my husband encouraged me to de-scope this idea).
+I miss it a bit to be honest, partly because I had this daydream of creating a Grafana dashboard for some of her metrics (my husband encouraged me to de-scope this idea, we already had a lot on our plate as new parents).

 --------